Asymmetric Antibimerons: Statics and Dynamics

 Next, we discuss the formation energy of AABs.
 Similar to skyrmions, an isolated AAB is an excited state in chiral in-plane magnets.
-As shown in Fig.~\ref{fig3}, the formation energy of the AAB with respect to the ground (uniformly magnetized) state asymptotically approaches the Belavin-Polyakov exchange limit~\cite{Belavin1975, Tretiakov2007, Bachmann2023}, $\Delta F \to 8\pi At$, with $t$ being the film thickness, when exchange constant $A$ increases.
-This is because the increase of $A$ (with all other parameters being fixed) results in smaller AABs with larger rotational angles between neighboring magnetic moments.
-As the exchange energy is proportional to the square of magnetization gradient, while the other energy terms have weaker dependencies on the spatial magnetization gradients, its contribution becomes dominant in the limit of small AABs.
-The next correction to the AAB formation energy after the exchange comes from the DMI in a small AAB limit, as it is linear in the gradient of magnetization.
-We numerically checked that, as the AAB size increases, the DMI gives a negative contribution to the AAB formation energy $\Delta F$.
+As shown in Fig.~\ref{fig3}, the formation energy of the AAB relative to the ground state (uniform magnetization) asymptotically approaches the Belavin-Polyakov exchange limit~\cite{Belavin1975, Tretiakov2007, Bachmann2023}, $\Delta F \to 8\pi At$, with $t$ being the film thickness, as the exchange constant $A$ increases.
+This behavior arises because an increase in $A$ (with all other parameters held constant) leads to smaller AABs with larger rotational angles between neighboring magnetic moments.
+Since the exchange energy scales with the square of the magnetization gradient, while other energy terms exhibit weaker dependencies on spatial magnetization gradients, the exchange contribution becomes dominant in the limit of small AABs.
+The next significant contribution to the AAB formation energy in the small AAB limit comes from the DMI, as it is linear in the magnetization gradient.
+We numerically verified that, as the AAB size increases, the DMI gives a negative contribution to the AAB formation energy $\Delta F$.
 The inset shows $\Delta F $ dependence on AAB's characteristic size $R$.
-Due to an asymmetric shape of AAB, we define this size as $R=\sqrt{S}$, where $S$ is the area enclosed by $m_x = 0$ contour.
-Using the relationship between $R$ and $A$~\cite{Suppl3}, one can deduce from the inset of Fig.~\ref{fig3} that the AAB's formation energy depends approximately linear on $R$ for small AABs.
+Due to the asymmetric shape of the AAB, we define this size as $R=\sqrt{S}$, where $S$ is the area enclosed by the $m_x = 0$ contour~\footnote{See Fig.~S2 in Sec.~II of Supplemental Material at [url will be inserted by publisher]}.
+Using the relationship between $R$ and $A$~\cite{Suppl3}, the inset of Fig.~\ref{fig3} reveals that the AAB formation energy depends approximately linearly on $R$ for small AABs.
 The detailed effect of other energy terms on the AAB size is described in the Supplemental Material~\cite{Suppl3}.

 \textit{Current-driven motion of AABs.--} To study the current-driven dynamics of AABs, we employ the Landau-Lifshitz-Gilbert (LLG) equation describing magnetization evolution under the influence of the spin-transfer torques \cite{Li2004, Thiaville2005},